lzh9102/jkbiv-gtk/README.rst

 Installation
 ------------

-Before installaing *jibiv*, the following dependencies must be installed on your system:
+Before installaing *jkbiv*, the following dependencies must be installed on your system:

 - `setuptools <https://pypi.python.org/pypi/setuptools>`_